liweim/AuxiliaryReasoning/README.md

 # How Auxiliary Reasoning Unleashes GUI Grounding in VLMs

-This repository contains information and code of our paper: How Auxiliary Reasoning Unleashes GUI Grounding in VLMs
+This repository contains information and code of our paper: How Auxiliary Reasoning Unleashes GUI Grounding in VLMs.

 ## 📖 Introduction